samhains/samhains.github.io/blog/_posts/studio/2018-01-30-identity-theft-disappearing-internet.md

 I am interested in exploring some of the implications of this dystopian idea shared by Google CEO, Eric Schmidt, that the internet is 'disappearing' into something indistinguishable from our everyday reality.

 In particular, ideas surrounding our online personas, publically available personal data, cyber-bullying and traditional notions of the 'self'.
-What if some of that information began to take on a life of its own?
-What if media companies, or other nefarious actors found ways to use data from your archives to algorithmically generate scandalous, clickbait stories?
+What happens when our digital 'stories' begin to take lives of its own?
+What if media conglomerates, or other nefarious actors found ways to decontextualize and appropriate you to algorithmically generate scandalous, clickbait stories?

 Hyper-localised gossip generating networks riff off your intimate personal data.
 Machinic auteurs remix your irony and sarcasm.
 You are transformed into a global meme sensation.
+It is your turn.

 **Interactive installation proposal**

 The 'user' participates in a simulated space, a mixed reality.
 The space contains objects that are being projected onto and can be interacted with.

-Some ideas for the composition of this space involve:
+Some (non-mutually exclusive) ideas for the objects in this space involve:
 * A collection of mannequin faces
 * A surreal collection of readymades - disembodied mannequin parts, chairs and cages.
 * A chair, a desk and a couple of monitors.